GEM3D/pressurePoissonSolver/README.md

 # pressurePoissonSolver
-Parallel iterative solvers for the pressure Poisson equation
+Parallel iterative solvers for the pressure Poisson equation.